MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticDeviceTimelineEvent.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsDeviceTimelineEvent>`: The user experience analytics device event entity contains NRT device event details.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsDeviceTimelineEvent>`: The user experience analytics device event entity contains NRT device event details.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeviceId <String>]`: The id of the device where the event occurred.
   - `[EventDateTime <DateTime?>]`: The time the event occured.
   - `[EventDetails <String>]`: The details provided by the event, format depends on event type.